Credit Requirements Number of Semesters

 Opportunities Day: MCIS Personal Learning Plan and elective fair

-Opportunities Day: MCIS activities including career investigation seminar and on-site college and career fair
+Opportunities Day: MCIS activities for career investigation, Career Seminar (LNHS), on-site college and career fair, and ACT practice

-ASVAB Test: Multiple-aptitude battery that measures developed abilities and helps predict future academic and occupational success (LNHS)
+ASVAB Test: Multiple-aptitude battery that measures developed abilities and helps predict future academic and occupational success; includes a follow up interest inventory and career investigation (LNHS)

-Opportunities Day: Post-secondary visits to technical schools, colleges, academies, universities or business/industry
+Opportunities Day: Post-secondary visits to technical schools, colleges, academies, universities or business, service or industry

-Career Jamboree: Investigation of career areas via interviews with professional and business representatives.
-Organized by the Lakeville Chamber of Commerce.
+Career Seminar: Investigation of career areas via seminars with professional and business representatives.
+The Lakeville Chamber of Commerce organizes the seminar (LSHS)

 Junior Meeting: Post-secondary planning meeting